baulk/baulk/ReadMe.md

 ![](./docs/images/setup.png)

-Or you can download the compressed package and unzip it to any directory, click on `baulkterminal.exe` to run Windows Terminal.
+Or you can download the compressed package and unzip it to any directory, click on `baulk-terminal.exe` to run Windows Terminal.

 ![](./docs/images/getstarted.png)